 If you're thinking of booking a course with me you might want a bit more background, so this is me!
 You can see my qualifications on a separate page.

 I'm a mum of two, who are now adults and have flown the nest.
 When I was pregnant with my son, giving birth was something I wanted to understand and prepare for as well as I could.
-I did lots of reading and thinking but the labour itself, although "normal" on my notes, wasn't the empowering, amazing experience that some texts had suggested it might be.
+I did lots of reading and thinking but the labour itself, although "normal" on my notes, wasn't the empowering, amazing experience that I'd hoped it might be.
 Straight after giving birth I felt drained and wrung-out and it took me a little while to feel overwhelming love for my baby.